Clarens Information | Conference Venues Clarens | Conference Centres | Conferences Clarens

 conference centres Clarens

-Clarens is a small town situated in the foothills of the Maluti Mountains in the Free State province of South Africa and nicknamed the "Jewel of the Eastern Free State".
-It was established in 1912 and named after the town of Clarens in Switzerland where exiled Paul Kruger spent his last days.
+Clarens is a small town situated at the foothills of the Maluti Mountains in the Free State and nicknamed the Jewel of the Eastern Free State.
+It was established in 1912, and it is named after the town of Clarens in Switzerland where Paul Kruger spent his last days, after being exiled.

 Click here for Conference Centres in Clarens